 Similar to a pineapple juice martini, a raspberry martini is more of a general category that can be made in a variety of ways.
 Some martini bars will use fresh raspberry puree, while others will use Chambord or a different type of raspberry liqueur.

-A French Martini cocktail is a type of a raspberry martini recipe, but it’s a little more specific, especially because it has pineapple juice in it.
+A French Martini cocktail is a type of a raspberry martini recipe, but it’s a little more specific, specifically because it has pineapple juice in it.

 What Is a French Kiss Martini?

 Strangely enough, a French Kiss Martini is the same thing as a French Martini.
 Sometimes a French Kiss Martini has a little extra Chambord, but the ingredients are generally the same.

 This exact combo of ingredients can also be called a Flirtini, something that was super popular in the 90s but is more so known as a French Martini now.